Police: Suspect tried to escape after shootings

 Police said that when they arrived at the scene, they found neighbors administering first aid to Ross, who had been shot in the chest.

 According to the police report, Esposito after lengthy questioning admitted to the homicides and to having shot Ross.
-He then tried to escape by pulling the fire alarm in the interview room but was caught immediately, the report said.
+He then escaped by pulling the fire alarm in the interview room but was caught immediately, the report said.

 Charges pending against Esposito include two counts of criminal homicide and one count each of attempted homicide and attempted escape.